 Once you know the causes and why something is or isn’t happening, you can then go about creating the solution that will potentially fix the problems your customers are experiencing (in priority order).

-Another reason I’d choose User Testing is because it allows you to trial the fixes in the lab or remotely before you actually put your scientific experiment live to your sample size.
+Another reason I’d choose User Testing is that it allows you to trial the fixes in the lab or remotely before you actually put your scientific experiment live to your sample size.
 This is very useful.

 Is this how your customers feel when they checkout?

 Here’s an example of remote User Testing carried out on a pet website, the participant had to buy food and complete the checkout process.
-The checkout process required customers to supply a lot of (unnecessary) information, would only allow them to buy if they spent over a certain amount, and they had to provide pet names and veterinary practice details.
+The checkout process required customers to supply a lot of (unnecessary) information, would only allow them to buy if they spent over a certain amount and had to provide pet names and veterinary practice details.

 It was painful to watch them struggle with the website.
 No other single piece of research would provide insights that show how difficult the experience is.
-If you’d like to watch it here it is.
-It’s 11 minutes long and started to get really interesting after 4 minutes!

 Going back to my football (soccer) analogy, here is my starting eleven research team (Research FC)